pixiepucker/readme-generator/README.md

   - [License](#license)

   ## Installation
-  You must clone down this repo to your local machine and then run it through terminal.
+  You must clone down the repo to your local machine and run the app using terminal.

   ## Usage
-  Generating a README file.
+  Generating a README.md file.

   ## Credits
-  UTSA's Coding Bootcamp and my classmates.
+  UTSA's coding bootcamp and my classmates.

   ## Tests
-  N/A
+  N.A

   ## Questions
-  If you have any questions, feel free to [email me!](mailto:alycain.99@gmail.com) And checkout my GitHub [pixiepucker](https://github.com/pixiepucker)
+  If you have any questions, feel free to [email me!](mailto:example@email.com)

+  And checkout my GitHub: [pixiepucker!](https://github.com/pixiepucker)

   ## License